Test for non-negligible adverse shifts: Conclusion

 \section{Conclusion}

-\texttt{D-SOS} is a framework derived from goodness-of-fit testing to detect adverse shifts.
-It can confront the data with more informative hypotheses than tests of equal distributions.
-This works well when mapping to the relevant subspace is based on distinguishing between safe and unsafe regions of the data distribution.
+\texttt{D-SOS} is a wrapper to turn outlier scores into a statistical test.
+This framework, derived from tests of goodness-of-fit, detects non-negligible adverse shifts.
+It can confront the data with more pertinent hypotheses than tests of equal distribution.
+This works well when mapping to the relevant outlier subspace discriminates between safe and unsafe regions of the data distribution.
 Our method accommodates different notions of outlyingness.
-It lets users define, via a score function, what is meant by `worse' off.
-Besides the outlier scores explored in this paper, we stress that other sensible choices for the score function \(\phi\) and the weights \(w\) abound.
-These choices can be adjusted to reflect prior domain knowledge and serve the needs of the data scientist.
-Looking ahead, future research could investigate how different weighting schemes affect the power of the test.
-The functional form of the postulated weights could be a hyperparameter worth tuning.
-Moreover, \emph{composite} score functions, which would combine several notions of outlyingness together, would enrich the types of hypotheses that could be tested.
+It lets users define, via a score function, what is meant by \emph{worse} off.
+Besides the outlier scores explored in this paper, we stress that other sensible choices for the score functions \(\phi\) and the weights \(w\) abound.
+These can be adjusted to account for domain knowledge.
+Looking ahead, future research could investigate other weighting schemes.
+The functional form of the postulated weights could be worth tuning.
+Moreover, \emph{composite} score function, which would combine several notions of outlyingness together, would enrich the types of hypotheses we can test.
+We imagine situations where we want to combine the strengths of confidence-based and density-based OOD detection into a single aggregate score for example.